-In Asia, there are numerous venues dedicated to esports and in the 2022 Asian Games, esports will become a medal sport.
+In Asia, there are numerous venues dedicated to electronic sports and in the 2022 Asian Games, they will become a medal sport.
 In the United States, esports is becoming a draw for colleges with 200 colleges offering scholarships for players to attend their university and participate in their college leagues, according to Wired.
 Not to mention, ABC just broadcasted the Overwatch League’s Stage 1 final on a Saturday afternoon.
 This was a huge step for the industry as ABC is one of the country’s largest networks and will allow for esports awareness to further and broaden its audience.

 Esports is continuing its growth within the United States, and the world for that matter.
 According to The Washington Post, global revenues for the industry have reached nearly $906 million just last year, growing 38.2 percent from the year prior.
 It’s interesting to see that professional sports are starting to buy into this new idea of sports.
 The spike in esports investments by traditional professional sports teams makes sense.
 Given the enormous, untapped potential to bring in massive sponsorships, and the opportunity to develop fan culture much like what we see for pro sports today.
 It wouldn’t be a surprise if more professional teams started partnerships or sponsorships for their own esports “home teams”.
 Who knows, maybe esports will become the future of professional sports leagues, or even just an official member of pro sports.

 If you’re involved in the world of esports or are an esports professional yourself and need legal counsel from those who understand the ins and outs of the industry, get in contact with RM Warner Law.
-There, you will find experts in the field of esports, live-streaming and internet law who know exactly how to help.
-Visit RM Warner Law today for more information on esports law, click here for everything you need to know.
+There, you will find experts in the field of electronic sports, live-streaming and internet law who know exactly how to help.
+For more information on esports law, click here for everything you need to know.